Techtonica/curriculum/testing-and-tdd/backend-testing.md

 - Slideshow &mdash; pending
 - [7 HTTP methods every web developer should know and how to test them][testing-http-methods]

-Code samples included in this lession
+Code samples included in this lesson
 - [Step 1][backend-i] &mdash; a snapshot of the TODO app that is works but is neither tested nor built to facilitate testing
 - [Step 2][backend-ii] &mdash; the TODO app has gotten a basic set of unit